Marko Pecarski

-Marko Pecarski (Марко Пецарски; born February 12, 2000) is a Serbian professional basketball player for AEK Athens of the Greek Basketball League and the Basketball Champions League.
+Marko Pecarski (Марко Пецарски; born February 12, 2000) is a Serbian professional basketball player for Yukatel Denizli Basket of the Basketbol Süper Ligi.

 Early life and career

 Pecarski was born in Gijón, Spain as his father Miroslav Pecarski was playing for Gijón of the Liga ACB.
 Marko grew up in his hometown Belgrade, playing for the Zemun youth system.
 Pecarski played Euroleague Basketball Next Generation Tournaments for the Zemun (2013–2014) and the Mega Leks (2015–2016).
 In April 2016, he participated at 2016 Jordan Brand Classic International Game.
 He made his debut in the Adriatic League, on 2 May 2016, at the age of 16, in a home loss to Crvena zvezda.
 In January 2017, he moved to Germany to play for reserve team of Bayern Munich of the German 3rd-tier level ProB.
 In August 2017, he attended Basketball Without Borders Europe Camp 16 in Netanya, Israel.
 Also, he attended the Basketball Without Borders Global Camp in El Segundo, California in February 2018.